stanislawbartkowski/ConnectPhoenix/README.md

 # ConnectPhoenix

-It is the example of how to connect and run simple queries against Phoenix service in a Kerberized environment.
-Phoenix is a SQL engine on the top of Apache HBase. https://phoenix.apache.org/server.html<bt>
+It is the example of how to connect and run simple queries against Phoenix service in a Kerberized environment.<br> Phoenix is a SQL engine on the top of Apache HBase. https://phoenix.apache.org/server.html<bt>
 The solution can be executed as Intellij IDEA project or as a standalone test.